Logo Voyage

 Churches

-• 5 Saint Paul and Saint Peter Church.
-Saint Paul and Saint Peter Church (Albanian: Kisha e Shën Palit dhe Shën Pjetrit) is one of the tallest monuments in Gjakova, which can be seen from different points of the town, and can be reached 25-30 minutes on foot (just in front of the Saint Anton (Shna Ndou) Church). free.
-Saint Paul and Saint Peter Church (Q26951510) on Wikidata OSM directions target=_blank
+• 42.3735320.423815 Saint Paul and Saint Peter Church (Kisha e Shën Palit dhe Shën Pjetrit) (road leading out of town towards Albania).
+One of the tallest monuments in Gjakova, which can be seen from different points of the town, and can be reached 25-30 minutes on foot (just in front of the Saint Anton (Shna Ndou) Church). free.
+Saint Paul and Saint Peter Church (Q26951510) on Wikidata OSM directions

 Tekkes

-• 7 The Bektashi Tekke.
+• 42.3783520.427358 The Bektashi Tekke.
 Well-known not only in Gjakova, but more widely in Kosovo.
 What characterizes the Bektashi are their unique Islamic ideology, indicating the diversity of beliefs in Kosovo and the prevalence of religious tolerance.
 Babai, the spiritual leader of the tekke, always takes pleasure in showing the tekke and talk about its history. free.
-The Bektashi Tekke Of Gjakova (Q108700771) on Wikidata OSM directions target=_blank
+The Bektashi Tekke Of Gjakova (Q108700771) on Wikidata OSM directions

 Historical monuments